d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 $$\mathrm{bias}(\hat{\theta}_n) = E(\hat{\theta}_n - \theta) = E(\hat{\theta}_n) - \theta.$$
 :eqlabel:`eq_bias`

 Note that when $\mathrm{bias}(\hat{\theta}_n) = 0$, the expectation of the estimator $\hat{\theta}_n$ is equal to the true value of parameter.
 In this case, we say $\hat{\theta}_n$ is an unbiased estimator.
-In general, an unbiased estimator is more desirable than a biased estimator since you can guarantee that on average the value you measure is the one you are trying to find.
+In general, an unbiased estimator is better than a biased estimator since its expectation is the same as the true parameter.

 It is worth being aware, however, that biased estimators are frequently used in practice.
 There are cases where unbiased estimators do not exist without further assumptions, or are intractable to compute.
 This may seem like a significant flaw in an estimator, however the majority of estimators encountered in practice are at least asymptotically unbiased in the sense that the bias tends to zero as the number of available samples tends to infinity: $\lim_{n \rightarrow \infty} \mathrm{bias}(\hat{\theta}_n) = 0$.

 ### Variance and Standard Deviation

 Second, let us measure the randomness in the estimator.
-Recall in :numref:`sec_random_variables`, the *standard deviation* (or *standard error*) is defined as the squared root of the variance.
+Recall from :numref:`sec_random_variables`, the *standard deviation* (or *standard error*) is defined as the squared root of the variance.
 We may measure the degree of fluctuation of an estimator by measuring the standard deviation or variance of that estimator.

 $$\sigma_{\hat{\theta}_n} = \sqrt{\mathrm{Var} (\hat{\theta}_n )} = \sqrt{E[(\hat{\theta}_n - E(\hat{\theta}_n))^2]}.$$
 :eqlabel:`eq_var_est`